 Brendan can also be found online at all times – whether being crowned King of Twitter by Pedestrian Daily or wowing fans on the front page of BuzzFeed with his video clips, there are few working performers in Australia as in touch with their audience as Brendan.
 This has been proven with successful campaigns with The Voice, Coca-Cola and MTV all calling on Brendan as a spokesperson.

-So far this year, Brendan has cemented his place with a debut performance at the Opera House Concert Hall stage with media darling Amanda Palmer.
-He will soon star in F*cking Adelaide, a new six-part comedy/drama series for ABC iView.
+Brendan has cemented his place with a debut performance at the Opera House Concert Hall stage with media darling Amanda Palmer.
+He also starred in F*cking Adelaide, a six-part comedy/drama series on ABC iView, which won Best Ensemble Performance at the International Academy of Web Television Awards.